 Should changes to the target’s presence be reported to the LEA?

 Should changes to the associate’s presence sent to the target be reported to the LEA?

+Need more info.
+No external questions att.

 Are there requirements specific to ProSe concerning encryption, compression, and transcoding?
 Is the existing text in the LI specifications sufficient?
 Should we cite the existing text to SA1/SA2?

+Are all ProSe communications encrypted?
+Provide 106 encryption text.

+Are there any Data Retention requirements?

+SA1: please be aware, support for normal data retention network requirements may be required.

-3.1 Potential Requirements for SA2
+3.1 Potential Requirements for SA2- Not addressed in the meeting

 It is proposed that SA3-LI discuss the following areas and consider sending a liaison statement to SA1/SA2.
 For the purposes of this discussion, the term “ProSe” includes all the ProSe service capabilities (e.g., discovery, communications, ProSe communication over WLAN).
 These points are provided for consideration in drafting a liaison if the group agrees.